Leicestershire Archaeological and Historical Society Research Fund, Guidance notes for those applying for grants

 The Society welcomes applications for grants from this fund along the following guidelines:

-- Applications are invited for research which focuses on the archaeology and history of Leicestershire or Rutland.
+- Applications are invited for research which focuses on the archaeology, architectural history and history of Leicestershire or Rutland.
 Research which places evidence from these counties into a broader regional or national framework is also welcome.

-- Average grants in recent years have been in the region of £500, but larger sums are now possible if this can be justified by the importance of the project.
+- Average grants in recent years have been in the region of £500 -£1000, but additional resources now mean that considerably larger sums are now possible if this can be justified by the importance of the project.

-- Applicants should complete the form on the website and send this by email to the Chair of Trustees of the Research Fund as indicated on the form, along with any supporting documentation for circulation to other Trustees.
+- The Trustees of the Research Fund will meet twice a year in April and October to consider requests.
+Applications must therefore be submitted by April 1st and October 1st each year in order to be considered at these meetings, although applicants can discuss their projects with the Chair of Trustees of the Research Fund at any time of year.
+Applicants should complete the form on the website and send this by email to the Chair of Trustees of the Research Fund as indicated on the form, along with any supporting documentation, financial statements etc for circulation to other Trustees.
 Grants can be made at any time of year but there is a limited fund for each financial year.

-- Applicants will be expected to name one or two people who can write in support of the research project with one named as the primary referee.
+- Applicants will be expected to name two people who can write in support of the research project.
+These should be informed in advance of the application being made and asked to write directly to the Chair of Trustees once the application has been submitted.

 - Trustees are keen to support primary research.
-Applications might be for travel to do field work or visit archives, costs of equipment and consumables, such as finds bags or excavation tools, or work connected with preparing reports for publication, such as drawings and photographs.
+Applications might be for travel to do field work or visit archives, costs of equipment and consumables, employing assistants or researchers, or work connected with preparing specialist reports for publication, as well as drawings and photographs.
 Grant will not be made for fees or living expenses for students writing theses.
+The Chair of Trustees will expect to see final accounts for large projects supported by the Society and, in the case of large projects, interim statements.